jcranney/mavdac/README.md

  - As a Python module (part of another python-based application),
  - As a Rust crate (part of another rust-based application),

-Here, I assume you are a standard user, hoping to perform astrometric calibration of an optical system using the MAVIS Differential Astrometric Calibration technique.
+I'll assume you are a standard user, hoping to perform astrometric calibration of an optical system using the MAVIS Differential Astrometric Calibration technique.
 In that case, the workflow is as follows:

  1) **Collect images** of calibration source into `./some/dir/img_0*.fits`,
  2) **Define coordinates** in pixel space to evaluate the measured distortions, e.g., `./some/dir/coords`: